HridayAg0102/Summer-Analytics-2022/Week_3/Regularization/README.md

 <p align="center"><img src = "https://user-images.githubusercontent.com/76818035/172409978-df3cb791-a81c-4f70-8a7e-9a179e2de71d.png" height=300></p>

-Thus, for very large value of $\Large \lambda$, we almost neglect the effect of panalyzed parameters which may <br>
+Thus, for very large value of $\Large \lambda$, we almost neglect the effect of panalized parameters which may <br>
 lead to Underfitting Model predictions.
 <hr>

-<strong> 👉 We Don't panalyze $\Huge \theta_0$ by convention.
-Though, even if it is panalyzed, it puts negligibly small effect on the trained model </strong>
+<strong> 👉 We Don't panalize $\Huge \theta_0$ by convention.
+Though, even if it is panalized, it puts negligibly small effect on the trained model </strong>

 <hr>
 <br><br>